Nullness Specification (draft)

 is a subtype of F

-if both of the following conditions are met:
+if all of the following conditions are met:

 A